Clomance/CatEngine/book/EN/features.md

 ##### texture_graphics

-Enables to use functions to work with textures.
+Enables to use functions to work with textured objects.

 ##### text_graphics